16-18 November 2017

 Our little orientation circuit took us down Henry Street (a wide pedestrian shopping street), along to the Liffey River and over it on one of the many bridges into Temple Bar (the famous pub district) back over the Liffey on the Ha’Penny Bridge, along the renown O’Connell Street, back down Talbot Street (another pedestrian arcade) and back to the hotel, just passed 2 o’clock check-in!

 The first of our only 2 pre-arrangements was a Guinness Storehouse tour (an obvious must for anyone’s trip to Dublin, or Ireland for that matter), booked for 5pm.
-We’d be booked the last entry for the day because it’s half-price online (€17.50) and to double as sundowners.
-We’re also flash tourists so didn’t see the 7pm closing time as a risk to taking in the full experience.
+We’d pre-booked the last entry for the day because it’s half-price online (€17.50) and doubled nicely as Welcome sundowners.
+We’re also flash-tourists so didn’t see the 7pm closing time as a risk to not having enough time to take in the full experience.

 We got to the Guinness Storehouse a bit early, which didn’t seem to matter as nobody checked our (bargain 5pm) tickets and we were welcomed and ushered through to start our tour on the light side of 4.30pm.

-It’s an impressive set-up, with the intro conducted at the base of the 7 storey circular atrium designed to look like a pint glass – that would hold 14.3 million pints (the equivalent of 3 pints per person in Ireland!).
-After the intro, guests are set free to enjoy a self-guided tour at their own pace, which really appeals to us.
+It’s an impressive set-up, with the intro conducted at the base of the 7 storey circular atrium designed to look like a pint glass – that if filled would hold 14.3 million pints (the equivalent of 3 pints per person in Ireland!).
+After the intro, guests are set free to enjoy a self-guided tour at their own pace, which really appealed to us.